 Cool Calico Cat Facts

 On October 1, 2001, the calico cat became the official cat of the state of Maryland in the United States.
-Calico cats are believed to bring good luck in the folklore of many cultures.
+According to the folklore of many cultures, Calico cats are believed to bring good luck.
 Japanese sailors often had a calico ship's cat to protect against misfortune at sea.

 Other Coat Types